rehierl/node-tree-outliner/3-basic-design/3-4-1-statements.md

 A section can be understood to *end with an unassociated node*, if the last node of a section is strictly presequent (e.g. previous sibling) to the unassociated node, or if the last top-level node of a section is the unassociated node's previous sibling.
-In the latter case, the section can also be understood to end with said top-level node.

 Note that this perspective is based upon the enter event of the corresponding unassociated node.
-Note also, that the unassociated node is not required to be a container node.

 **CLARIFICATION**
-Any section can always be understood to end with the next closest unassociated container/node.
+Any section can always be understood to end with the next unassociated container/node.

-Note that it depends on the distance between the event of the associated node and the event of the unassociated node whether a section can be understood to end with an unassociated container or an unassociated node: The closer the corresponding events are, the more accurate the statement will be.
+Note that it depends on the distance between the event of the associated node and the event of the unassociated node whether a section can be understood to end with an unassociated container, or an unassociated node: The closer the corresponding events are, the more accurate the statement will be.